-• Recognise and produce words that begin with the same sound: /kw/ qu.
-Say the words queen, quiz, quick, quack, quit with students listening for the initial /kw/ sound.
-They repeat the words emphasising the /kw/ sound.
-They think of other words that begin with /kw/, e.g. queer, quote, quickly.
+• Recognise and produce words that have the same medial vowel sound: /oi/ e.g. boing, boy, toy, joy, join.
+Students listen for the /oi/ sound as you read the words slowly.
+They repeat the words, /b/ /oi/ /ng/, boing, emphasizing the /oi/.
+Students think of other words to say that have the /oi/ vowel sound, e.g. boil, soil, royal, foil.

-• Discuss the sound of qu/kw/ Write the words queen, quiz, quick, quack, quit on the board to practise blending and segmenting the sounds together as a group, e.g. quick, /kw/ /i/ /k/.
+• Discuss the medial vowel sound /oi/.
+Write the words boing, boy, toy, joy, join on the board to practise blending and segmenting the sounds together as a group, e.g. /b/ /oi/ /ng/.
 Illustrate using alphabet letters for each word and touching them as the sounds are made for the word.

-- Talk about the words please, find, right, white, been, take, am, when.
+- Talk about the meaning and use of the words know, not, the, jump, in, it, do, did.
 Read them together.
 Ask students to locate the words in the text.
-Print multiple sets of the flash cards from the inside front cover and use them to play a game of matching the words. - On a piece of paper, have students draw a picture from the story.
-They find the words in the story, write a sentence and read it to a partner, e.g. Barry flew off and landed on a fence.
+Print multiple sets of the flash cards from the inside front cover and use them to play a game of matching the words. - Discuss the different meanings of know and no. Use them in a sentence. - On a piece of paper, have students draw a picture from the story.
+They find the words in the story and write them and then read their sentence to a partner, e.g. They did skips.